janisdd/vscode-edit-csv/README.md

 ## Alternatives

+I recommend installing the `Rainbow CSV` extension, the extensions play well together!

-*If you want to preview csv files you can go for the extension [Excel Viewer](https://marketplace.visualstudio.com/items?itemName=GrapeCity.gc-excelviewer).
+*If you want to only view csv files you can go for the extension [Excel Viewer](https://marketplace.visualstudio.com/items?itemName=GrapeCity.gc-excelviewer).
 It has some more advanced sorting and filtering features.*

 ## How long will it stay in preview?